oskarpearson/perl-crypt-PBKDF2-minimal-deps/README.md

 ==============================

 This is a partial implementation of Crypt::PBKDF2 with minimal dependencies on external libraries.
-It focusses on generating LDAP-like formatted PBKDF2 hashes.
+It focuses on generating LDAP-like formatted PBKDF2 hashes.

 If you're looking at this, I'd suggest you consider using [Crypt::PBKDF2 on CPAN